School Nutrition » School Nutrition Home

 Did you know.......

 We are a self-supporting entity of Stanly County Schools.
 We participate in the National School Lunch Program and the School Breakfast Program.
 We provide After School Snacks to sites who qualify.
 Every summer, we offer the Summer Food Service Program.
-In addition, we have 14 schools participating in the Community Eligibility Provision (CEP) for the 2023-2024 school year.
+In addition, ALL schools are participating in the Community Eligibility Provision (CEP) for the 2024-2025 school year.

 We serve meals at all 20 schools.